egalanti/TW_Saturn/README.md

 To run the code unzip the file, go into the folder TW_executable, and run:

-./run_TW_Cassini.sh /Applications/MATLAB_R2018b.app input_parameters
+./run_TW_Cassini.sh /Applications/MATLAB_R2018a.app input_parameters

-Note, that you need to specify the path of the matlab application.
+Note, that you need to specify the path of the matlab R2018a application

 The input_parameters.mat contain the variables defining the wind profile and depth.